SwedbankPay/developer.swedbankpay.com/payments/index.md

 PayEx Hosted view and Redirect offer easy-to-use PCI compliant platforms, available from both web and mobile browsers.
 Either let your customers access the platform directly, embedded on your site, or by redirection to a separate hosted payment page.

 ### Hosted View implementation
 With the Hosted View you can initiate the payment process directly in an iframe on your site.
 A hostUrl needs to be defined in the first POST request in order to enable the hosted view operation.
-See details of the request [here](https://developer.payex.com/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/core-payment-resources/card-payments/#HPurchase).
+See details of the request [here][card-payments-purchase].

 ```
 TODO: Add diagram showing hosted view payment flow.
 ```

-Please visit our [demoshop](https://ecom.externalintegration.payex.com/pspdemoshop) to view our Payment Menu and Redirect implementation in action.
+Please visit our [demoshop][demoshop] to view our Payment Menu and Redirect implementation in action.
 Use the configuration below:

 ```
 TODO: Insert pickture from demoshop showing the following configuration: